oils-for-unix/course/README.md

 This is not really about memory safety.
 If a null pointer dereference causes.
 -->

+T4A TODO: construct a Rust program that triggers an ASAN error at runtime.
+You may use `unsafe`, though you don't have to.
+(Note: using LLM could be aa valid time-saver here?
+You can probably query the LLM.)

 ### 2. Normalize a Unix Path